koppor/jabref/docs/decisions/0027-http-return-bibtex-string.md

 ---
 <!-- we need to disable MD025, because we use the different heading "ADR Template" in the homepage (see above) than it is foreseen in the template -->
 <!-- markdownlint-disable-next-line MD025 -->
-# Return BibTeX string in the API
+# Return BibTeX string and CSL Item JSON in the API

 ## Context and Problem Statement